HeynSekk/save-lives/README.md

 It is important to note that first aid is not medical treatment and cannot be compared with what a trained medical professional provides.

-## So, what benefits can we get if we had the first aid knowledges?
+## So, what benefits can we get if we had the first aid knowledges ?

 According to a survey, commissioned by the British Red Cross,